 Baking uses dry heat, but there is no direct exposure to flames.
 Baking is most commonly done in an oven for the best results, and the result is a perfectly baked treat that doesn’t need any type of caramelization.

 If you do not know whether to use roasting or baking, one easy trick is to look at how the fat was applied to the recipe.

 When fat, such as oil, is brushed onto solid food (beef or chicken), it should be roasted.
 When the fat is applied to the batter, which is the case in items like cookies and cakes, the baking method should be used.

 This all comes down to the final result.
 With fat on the outside, roasting will provide a delectable crust that is perfectly caramelized.
 With fat inside, baking can work with the ingredients to expand and create delectable flavors and textures.

 Baking and roasting certainly have their specific purposes.
 If you still want to learn more about the difference between baking and roasting, check out some of the most frequently asked questions below.

 Since roasting is done at a much higher temperature than baking, it is faster than baking.
 It also produces far more browning than baking, so it is only useable for certain recipes.

-What does it mean to roast in oven?
+What does it mean to roast in the oven?

 Roasting in the oven refers to cooking solid foods at a high temperature in an uncovered pan.
 This dry heating method will surround the ingredients with hot air, ensuring that it is cooked evenly on all sides.

-What is the difference between bake broil and roast?
+What is the difference between baking, broiling, and roasting?